dphfox/technical-fluff/_drafts/i-made-my-perfect-ui-library.md

 - *Both* systems, at some times, need to show controls to the user on the screen.
 - *Both* systems listen to incoming OS events to figure out when interactions occur.
 - *Both* systems have complex state interactions that need to be managed.
-- *Both* systems emit a semantic stream of actions to be interpreted by the game engine.
+- *Both* systems emit a series of actions to be interpreted by the game engine.

 What's more: these systems need to be aware of each other's state.
 Touch controls need to disappear when you're in a dialog or menu.
-Drags and joystick inputs need to be redirected when the game world isn't the focus.
+Drags and joystick inputs need to be redirected or have their inputs sunk when the game world isn't the focus.
+Gamepads need on-screen hints to accurately reflect the face buttons on the controller model being used.

 So we've established these two systems broadly _do the same thing_, and are _highly coupled_.

 Let me plant a thought in your head...

 ### Input handling *is* UI

+To justify this, let's dig into the nature of the actions being emitted.

+Both systems attempt to be _semantic_ to some degree - we don't want the game engine to care about specific OS events, devices, and such. `Action::Mouse1Clicked` would be bad for obvious reasons; it's not portable to different input modalities like gamepad and makes input remapping much harder.

+But what about the grey areas? `Action::OpenSettingsMenu` would be input-agnostic, and it's the sort of thing Redux-style apps encode.
+But - as we saw with closures before - it doesn't make a lot of architectural sense to export local UI concerns to a global queue just to mutate some local state again.
+It complicates the control flow of the UI's business logic by splitting it across a boundary.
+So, we shouldn't be sending these actions over to the game engine side at all.

+Instead, **the queue's vocabulary should just be defined by what the game engine needs to know.** The engine has no need for settings menus or scrollbars, but it _does_ have a use for knowing when the player is AFK, or when they're walking and looking around, or when they drop an item on the ground.

+This line is exactly the same one most _input handling_ systems draw today.
+The reason we define verbs like Jump, Attack and Walk is because that's what our character controllers and gameplay systems need to know.
+What's more, the Redux problem is avoided by ensuring UI concerns are managed _locally_ using our `state()` constructs instead of being carved up across the action boundary.

+The case for unifying the systems is strengthened by considering the frame loop as a whole; both input and UI want a low-latency path through simulation/response logic directly into a newly rendered frame.
+Since they both consume OS events and both emit game engine vocabulary, they are forced to occupy the same region of the frame loop; the game can't simulate or respond without having the completed action queue, and can't render until that simulation or response has completed.

+Under all of these constraints, and given the deep inter-relation between the two systems demonstrated by touch controls, gamepad hints and input sinking, it's ultimately far more reasonable to construct them as one unit instead of two.